What to Expect - Instructors

 COVID SYMPTOMS, POSITIVE TESTS, AND HEALTH CONCERNS

 Instructors are not responsible for monitoring the health status of their students or making decisions about suspending in-person instruction.
 If a student tests positive, the COVID Management Team will be notified when the student submits their daily wellness check.
 The student is not obligated to directly notify you of the positive test (see related FAQ about a student notifying an instructor of a positive test).
 The COVID Management Team will initiate a case investigation.
-Notices will be posted at the entrances to affected buildings, you will receive an email if you are teaching in an affected room, and close contacts (identified through case investigation) also will be notified via email.
+Notices will be posted on UCR’s COVID-19 dashboard, you will receive an email if you are teaching in an affected room, and close contacts (identified through case investigation) also will be notified via email.

 Students who are instructed to isolate or quarantine based on the findings of the case investigation may contact you to discuss options for continuing to make progress in your class during this time (see related FAQ about offering remote options to such students).
 Student Health Services will provide these students with a “COVID Awareness Letter” that can be shared with instructors for verification.